 Thanks to constantly evolving technology, purchasing goods online is becoming ever more convenient, with retailers and service providers alike taking advantage of the internet’s marketing potential.
 Despite these developments, the risks involved in online transactions remain a major deterrent for many people.
 That’s why it’s crucial for retailers to provide reliable and secure payment methods in...

 - Structuring purchases: controlling and analysing purchases is a vital element of any shipping business.
-Stock control systems help you order in a cost and demand-effective way and also help you manage resources.
+Warehouse management systems help you order in a cost and demand-effective way, and also help you manage resources.

 - Structuring sales: the software takes control of managing your personal data, the customers’ data, as well as all other information relevant to sales.
-They also assist in planning and executing temporary, short-term, and seasonal tasks such as Advent calendars.
+It also assists in planning and executing temporary, short-term, and seasonal tasks such as advent calendars.

 - Receiving goods: stock control systems organise the delivery of the stock you’ve ordered.
 They can help organise the intake of stock and check the contents and the invoice.

 - Shipping: when a customer places an order, the inventory management software processes the task up until the shipping procedure.
 Generally, shipping is controlled via scanner technology, so you always have your current inventory at a glance.

 - Warehouse management: stock control systems have a range of useful functions to help with the structuring of your warehouse.
 These include labelling systems for products and functions to facilitate inventory processing.
 Some systems also help to optimally manage available storage space.